Project ManagementVedal Prosjekt AS

 Thermal ConsultantErichsen og Horgen AS

-From the architect.
+Text description provided by the architects.
 Nothing spurs creativity as tight restrictions.
 And you don’t get them much tighter than an 11 meter wide footprint for a 15 story housing block.
 Add two towering, 16 story-buildings as next-door neighbors, and it is obvious that something extraordinary had to be invented in order to make this work.

 The Opera Quarter is a central district in Oslo.
 The area is situated between the tracks of Oslo Central Station and Dronning Eufemias gate; a new avenue that will tie east and west together.
 Consisting of 12 buildings, the Opera Quarter will house 10 000 seats for work personnel, and 500 apartment units.
 All buildings are designed in accordance to the Barcode principal: long slender, high rise volumes with sightlines in between.